 After receiving a master’s degree in public policy from Princeton University’s Woodrow Wilson School of Public and International Affairs in 2012, Greene worked in Washington, D.C., as a communication consultant on educational policy, where she worked with clients (including the Gates Foundation and other large philanthropic entities) on how to improve public education opportunities worldwide.

-Valedictorian of his class, Fitzarnaz Drummond ’06 (Finance and Management) traveled from his London office to campus in fall 2014, to speak with students as part of the first Business Leaders of the 21st Century panel discussion.
+Valedictorian of his class, Fitzarnaz Drummond ’06 (Finance and Management) travels regularly from his London office to campus to speak with students.

 “Seek every opportunity to become relevant, visible, and to raise your profile,” said Drummond.
 “Get out there, and get noticed.”